 Search Engine Optimization (SEO) can have a significant impact on your organic sales.
-Therefore, it’s worth putting extra energy towards writing a campaign title and description using clear, descriptive keywords.
-An optimized product listing can get you better search rankings in both Google and Teespring’s Marketplace as well as improve your odds of being selected for buyer marketing campaigns.
+Therefore, it’s worth putting extra energy towards writing a listing title and description using clear, descriptive keywords.
+An optimized product listing can get you better search rankings in both Google and Teespring’s Marketplace as well as improve your odds of being selected for buyer marketing listings.
+Pssst!
+Get more Boosted Network optimization tips below:

 SEO gets your products in front of more buyers and it’s easy to do!
 All Teespring products are indexed and searchable for Google (when you opt-in), and keywords can help improve your ranking in search results.